 Deja vu is one of the little-known and mysterious phenomena of our psyche.
-Many people sometimes feel that a situation in their life has already been experienced before in all the details.
+It has happened to many people to feel like a new situation in their life has already been experienced before in all the details.
 But how and when?

 There is a hypothesis that sometimes the perceived information gets to the memory areas sooner than to the area of the primary analysis.
 Thus, the brain, comparing the situation with its ‘neurocopy’ already received by the memory, concludes that it already happened before.

 The potential difference results in a manifold increase of the incoming electrical energy of low-frequency waves.
 But there is also a high-frequency current, which is perceived by our brain and body as a whole from the environment.
 This high-frequency subtle energy is used by our nervous system to provide all the physiological and psychological functions.

 Subtle energy has been known to man for a long time.
-Psychologists call it mental or spiritual energy, physics – the energy of the physical vacuum.
-Scientists have discovered an elementary particle of this energy – psychon, an analog of the electron in the dense energy.
+Psychologists call it mental energy.
+In 1943, Warren McCulloch and Walter Pitts suggested an elementary particle of this energy – psychon, an analog of the electron in the dense energy.

 Experiments show that quantum particles can exist in different places at the same time!
-Astrophysics confirms this possibility with the discovery that light from distant stars comes to us from the past, present and future simultaneously.
+Astrophysics contribute to this possibility with the discovery that light from distant stars comes to us from the past, present, and future simultaneously.

-Thus, if a person is experiencing deja vu, it may be the result of the information brought by his strong thought forms from the past or future.
-We have a wonderful and mysterious at first glance possibility to obtain information from different spatiotemporal continuities connected with us through our thought-forms.
+Thus, if a person is experiencing deja vu, it may be the result of the information brought by their strong thought forms from the past or future.
+It could be that we have a wonderful and mysterious at first glance possibility to obtain information from different spatiotemporal continuities connected with us through our thought-forms.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.